 These organisations may also be able to help.
 They don’t give legal advice.

 Family Relationship Centres give information, referrals, dispute resolution and advice on parenting after separation.

-Family Courts deal with family law cases.
+Federal Circuit and Family Court of Australia deal with family law cases.
 Court forms and information on family court processes are available online.